Zartan: Vintage

 The 1984 Zartan action figure featured UV reactive plastic.
-In its natural state, Zartan appeared Caucasian, but when exposed to sunlight, Zartan's skin changed to a dark blue.
+In its natural state, Zartan appeared white, but when exposed to sunlight, Zartan's skin changed to a dark blue.
 The action figure also came with thermal sensitive stickers that were applied to Zartan's chest- and thigh-armor.
 These stickers changed from maroon when cold, to aqua at room temperature, and blue when hot.
 Zartan was sold with an accompanying "swamp skier" called the Chameleon, which also contained thermal reactive plastic.
 The Chameleon could be disassembled into several parts and loaded into a small cart that was included with the action figure; the cart, loaded with the vehicle's parts, would act as part of a disguise, making Zartan appear to be a parts or junk dealer.
 A small face mask, included in a detachable backpack, completed the disguise.
 The action figures for Zartan's brother Zandar and sister Zarana were also constructed of the same UV reactive plastic.

 Zartan was updated in 1993, as part of the Ninja Force line.
 A complete departure from his classic uniform, Zartan wore a leather jacket and neon green pants.
 Instead of a cowl, he wears a short orange mohawk on his otherwise bald head.
 All the Ninja Force figures were designed with a "real ninja move".
 Zartan was designed with a spring-action hip; if Zartan's right arm was pushed back, his upper torso turned right.
 When the arm was let go, the torso sprang back forward, resulting in a punching motion with the right arm.

 After the line was canceled in 1994, Hasbro made several attempts to resurrect A Real American Hero through repaint series.
 Zartan was released only once in this four-year period (1997–2001) at the tail-end.
 Because of difficulty obtaining the original mold, Hasbro compromised, and repainted the 1990 SAW-Viper body with a modified Zartan head.
 Although true to the classic look, both this figure and the Ninja Force release are unpopular reinterpretations of the character.